theopn/dotfiles/README.md

 #### Dunst

-Notification daemon, and is also used to grep result of `cal` command and weather information to display them as a pop-up.
+Notification daemon, and is also used to grep the result of `cal` command and weather information to display them as a pop-up.

 #### i3 (i3-gap)